Correction to Hawking radiation in non-singular gravitational collapse: Black-hole dynamics

 One of the simplest settings to study gravitational collapse in spherical symmetry is that of (Laimetre-Tolman-Bondi) LTB spacetimes \cite{Bondi:1947fta, Tolman:1934za, Lemaitre:1931zza}, which describe a universe filled with dust (pressureless fluid).
 A quantum-corrected version of LTB collapse using LQG methods can be most conveniently studied in generalized Painleve-Gullstrand (PG) coordinates \cite{Husain:2021ojz, Husain:2022gwp, Cipriani:2024nhx}.
 The marginally bound case is described by the metric

 where $N^r$, the radial shift, further depends on a ``mass function'' $M(t,r)$, which approaches the conserved ADM mass $M_{\text{ADM}}$ as $r\to\infty$,

 The precise form of $M$ will determine the precise details of how matter behaves (the blue line in the Fig.~\ref{fig:non-sing-collapse-1}).
 Examples of mass functions with the bouncing behavior shown in the figure can be found in Refs. \cite{Hergott:2022hjm, Husain:2022gwp, Husain:2021ojz}.
 Our calculations will only depend on the generic bouncing behavior of $M(t,r)$, regardless of its precise form.

-First of all, following \cite{hayward-bh-dynamics, hayward-bh-spherical}, let us study the trapped region in detail, for that is crucial in calculating and understanding the nature of spontaneous emission of particles by the black hole.
-We start by defining outgoing and ingoing null vectors along the two null directions normal to the 2-spheres foliating the spacetime.
-To this end, note that along a radial null ray
+Nevertheless, to spell out the kind of assumptions involved in obtaining a quantum-corrected bouncing model, let us consider a specific example, namely quantum-corrected, marginally bound dust collapse in the framework of effective LQG \cite{Husain:2022gwp}.